staeke/meteor-imports-webpack-plugin/README.md

 - [ES5 imports in Wepack with Meteor 1.2 server]()
 - [ES2015 imports in Wepack with Meteor 1.3 rc2 server]()
 - [ES2015 imports in Wepack with React, HMR and Meteor 1.3 rc2 server]()

-The default Meteor bundle (without any external package, jQuery or Blaze) is 70Kb gzipped.

 ## Caveats